-This section explores the integration of clean cooking in the energy system models used for global, regional and national energy planning, and the associated need for high quality data.
-Through review of energy planning tools - currently available and those in development, the section identifies best energy modelling practices as well as key challenges.
-The review shows that a full spectrum of clean cooking solutions should be considered by energy planners and it shows the importance of linking across all scales of analysis, such that high level decisions on national infrastructure reflect the range of options for improvements in cooking access.
-New hybrid models and tools are emerging, many open access, helping accelerate transfer of experience for wider scale-up.
-The key messages from this section are:
+This chapter explores the integration of clean cooking in the energy system models used for global, regional and national energy planning, and the associated need for high quality data.
+Through review of energy planning tools - currently available and those in development, the chapter identifies best energy modelling practices as well as key challenges.
+The review shows that a full spectrum of clean cooking solutions should be considered by energy planners, highlighting the importance of linking across all scales of analysis, such that high level decisions on national infrastructure reflect the range of options for improvements in cooking access.
+The key messages from this chapter are:

-- Embrace Integrated Energy Planning Energy planning and related modelling should include close attention to clean cooking transitions, as one of the most significant challenges in Africa and for which connections to other parts of the energy system and economy are important. - Understand Context Explicit linkage between high level energy planning and locationspecific energy and cooking access planning is important.
-New hybrid models and tools are emerging, and many are open access, helping accelerate transfer of experience for wider scale-up. - Use High-Quality Data to drive this Process Improving access to high-quality, standardised data is crucial, including those reflecting complex cooking behaviours such as fuel and stove stacking.
+Embrace Integrated Energy PlanningEnergy planning and related modelling should include close attention to clean cooking transitions, as one of the most significant challenges in Africa and for which connections to other parts of the energy system and economy are important.Understand ContextExplicit linkage between high level energy planning and location-specific energy and cooking access planning is important.
+New hybrid models and tools are emerging, and many are open access, helping accelerate transfer of experience for wider scale-up.Use High-Quality Data to drive this ProcessImproving access to high-quality, standardised data is crucial, including those reflecting complex cooking behaviours such as fuel and stove stacking.